CaddyBuilds/caddy-cloudflare/README.md

 6. **Manually trigger the workflow** (optional):
    - Go to the `Actions` tab in your GitHub repository.
-   - Select the `Check Caddy Releases and Build Docker Image` workflow.
+   - Select the `Build and Push Docker Image` workflow.
    - Click the `Run workflow` button to trigger the build process manually.

 7. **Monitor the workflow**: